 - note that websites, even speed test websites, do not necessarily run at 1Gig

 - older wireless access point and/or wireless network adapter (protocol earlier than 802.11n)

 - note that wireless is inherently slower than wired; optimize wireless by locating the access point closer to devices with few barriers; use different frequencies from cordless phones; etc.

 A survey plan for the aerial or underground path of a fiber “drop” to a subscriber location is completed prior to the installation.
-This plan shows the approximate path to be taken, subject to conditions discovered in the course of the work.
+This plan shows the approximate path to be taken and provides a good reference to use when searching for the conduit.
 This plan is on file with the LMLP in Town Hall.
 Contact the LMLP to see a copy of the plan for your location.
-In the majority of cases, the actual path closely follows the survey plan path.
+NOTE: The actual path of the cable is subject to conditions discovered in the course of the trenching work and for this reason may be found far from the path shown by the plan.
 Underground drops are enclosed in an orange-colored conduit, buried approximately five to twelve inches below the surface.
-The best practice for digging in the vicinity of a fiber drop is to keep at least six feet away from either side of the survey plan path, and within that area to dig by hand for the first twelve inches of depth.
+The best practice for digging anywhere between the roadway and the house ONT installation is to dig by hand for the first twelve inches of depth.
 The homeowner is responsible for costs to repair fiber broken or damaged by digging or other interference.